neoforged/.github/primers/26.1/index.md

         - `presentFrame` - Swaps the front and back buffers of the window to display the present frame.
         - `isZZeroToOne` - Whether the 0 to 1 Z range is used instead of -1 to 1.
     - `WindowAndDevice` - A record containing the window handle and the `GpuDevice`
+- `net.minecraft.advancements.criterion`
-- `net.minecraft.advancements.criterion.FoodPredicate` - A criterion predicate that can check the food level and saturation.
+    - `FoodPredicate` - A criterion predicate that can check the food level and saturation.
+    - `MinMaxBounds`
+        - `validateContainedInRange` - Returns a function which validates the target range and returns as a data result.
+        - `$Bounds#asRange` - Converts the bounds into a `Range`.
 - `net.minecraft.client`
     - `Minecraft#sendLowDiskSpaceWarning` - Sends a system toast for low disk space.
     - `Options#keyDebugLightmapTexture` - A key mapping to show the lightmap texture.